1. Reduce your carbon footprint by becoming a part-time vegetarian.

 5. Reduce marine debris by reaching your last straw!

 Americans use 500 million straws a day.
 Straws are common components of beach trash, can harm ocean life such as sea turtles, and are not recyclable.
 They are also typically unnecessary.
 Next time you order a drink remember to say “no straw, please”!
 Ask your favorite restaurant to institute a straws only upon request policy or to do away with them outright.
 And don’t worry if you like to use a straw, there are plenty of reusable or biodegradable options!
-Learn other ways to reduce waste on the Sustainability page of the website.
+Learn other ways to reduce waste on the Waste Reduction page of the website.

 When you choose any of these five actions, make sure to post online with the tag #seenbeinggreen!